Bryn Barnard

 Take a Chance - Students learn to mix and experiment with a variety of media to create a subject of their choice. through intensive intensive experimentation.
 Students will learn about design, staging, color schemes, and how to use accidental watercolor effects to stretch creative thinking.

 Plein Air Intensive - Bryn teaches students the fundamentals of en plein air painting gouache, water color or oil painting.
-Appropriate for older students with some background in art.
+Appropriate for grades 11-12 art students.

 Bryn offers both virtual presentations via Zoom or live presentations in the classroom, a maximum of five one-hour presentations per day or a combination of shorter presentations and longer workshops.
-Contact Bryn for current pricing for virtual and live visits.
+Cost is US$1200 per day for live visits, plus expenses, and US$400 per hour for Zoom visits.
 Bryn is happy to work with multiple schools to share costs.

 Live Visits